Chia-Network/chia-docs/docs/06mempool/mempool.md

 The mempool is a required facet of Chia due to the decentralized nature of the blockchain.
 Transaction blocks occur approximately every 47 seconds, and it's impossible to predict who will win a block.
 Therefore, all transactions must be broadcast to the whole network and stored locally until they are confirmed.
 Additionally, it is normal to have more pending transactions than can fit in a single block, so the mempool also acts as a queue for inclusion into the blockchain.

+>How many transactions can fit into a block?
+Due to the varying size of transactions, and the different definitions of what even counts as a "transaction," there is not an exact number.
+But just for a bit of rough guidance, approximately 1000 transactions with two inputs and two outputs, or 2000 transactions with one input and one output can fit into a single block.

 When a user makes a transaction, it gets sent to a full node, which then verifies it, adds it to the mempool, and broadcasts it to all of its peers.
 Therefore, transactions get propagated to the whole network in a very short period of time.

 ##  Validation